Park Geun-hye: South Korea's first female president

 Park, who is accused of colluding with her friend, was impeached by parliament in December 2016.
 She was officially ousted in March 2017 when the decision was upheld in the supreme court, and was arrested on corruption charges.

 Everyone involved has apologised but consistently denied wrongdoing.

 Park is not married, something that has raised questions in South Korea's conservative society, and is seen as a private individual.

 She holds an engineering degree from Sogang University in Seoul and was first elected to South Korea's National Assembly in 1998.

 She sought the presidency in 2007, but her Saenuri, or New Frontier Party, instead nominated Lee Myung-bak, who went on to win.

-When she took office Ms Park vowed to improve the economy by boosting creativity and entrepreneurship, but has struggled to push through reforms amid economic scandals.
+When she took office Park vowed to improve the economy by boosting creativity and entrepreneurship, but she struggled to push through reforms amid economic scandals.

 She also promised to work on "national reconciliation" with North Korea, but vowed she would not tolerate any action that threatened national security, and said the South must present a "strong deterrent" to the North.

-The North has pressed ahead with its nuclear programme, conducting three nuclear weapons tests and several missile launches during her term so far.
+Relations with the North remained cold during her term, and Pyongyang pressed ahead with its nuclear programme, conducting several missile launches and nuclear weapons tests.
 Each incident was accompanied by a flare-up in tensions.

-Ms Park's government has also been blamed for systemic lapses that led to the Sewol ferry tragedy in 2014, which she has sought to fix.
+Park's government was also blamed for systemic lapses that led to the Sewol ferry tragedy in 2014, which she sought to fix.